John Francis Roche

-John Francis "Jack" Roche (September 6, 1927 – January 26, 1956) was an American serial killer, burglar, and rapist who murdered at least four people in the Yorkville neighborhood of Eastern Manhattan between 1953 and 1954.
-Following his arrest, Roche admitted responsibility in two more murders that other people had already been convicted of, resulting in one of those convictions being overturned.
-For the murder of 14-year-old Dorothy Westwater, Roche was convicted, sentenced to death, and subsequently executed at Sing Sing in 1956.
+John Francis "Jack" Roche (September 6, 1927 – January 26, 1956), known as the Devil of Yorkville, was an American serial killer, burglar, and rapist who committed at least four murders in the Yorkville district of New York City from 1953 to 1954.
+In addition to his known crimes, Roche also claimed to have committed two other murders that other people had previously been convicted of, and while one of those convictions was eventually overturned, he was never officially connected to either crime.
+For the murder of 14-year-old Dorothy Westwater, Roche was sentenced to death and executed at Sing Sing in 1956.

 Early life

-John Francis Roche was born on September 6, 1927, in Port Chester, New York, one of three children to Irish immigrant parents.
-Shortly after his birth, the family moved from Port Chester and settled in New York City.
-Roche's father Patrick was an alcoholic who repeatedly assaulted his wife and at one point attempted suicide.
+Roche was born on September 6, 1927, in Port Chester, New York, one of three children to immigrant parents from Ireland.
+The family moved out of Port Chester shortly after his birth and settled in New York City.
+Roche's father, Patrick, was an alcoholic who repeatedly assaulted his wife and at one point attempted suicide.
 Roche's mother made money by working as a prostitute in a tenement flat.
-According to psychological reports, Roche would spend a considerable amount of time in confinement.
+According to psychological reports, Roche spent a considerable amount of time in confinement in his youth.

 At age 12, Roche began committing petty crimes, many of which landed him on probation.
 At age 13, he was sent to a reformatory school.
 In his adolescent years, his mother abandoned him, and Roche began escalating his crimes.
 In 1951 he was detained for armed robbery, for which he was given a short prison term, getting out sometime before July 1952.

 Murders

-Roche might have started his murder spree on July 26, 1952, when 23-year-old Josephine Brown was strangled to death on a deserted street in Queens.
-For her murder, police arrested 18-year-old Oliver L. Freeman, known to police as "The Batman", and he was convicted of first-degree manslaughter for Josephine Brown's death and was sentenced to 10 to 20-years imprisonment.
-On August 22, 1953, 22-year-old sailor Edward Bates was bludgeoned and stabbed to death in Queens.
-Not long after, police began investigating Paul A. Pfeffer, a man with a lengthy criminal history, and he was arrested on August 27.
-On November 15, Roche burglarized an apartment that belonged to 85-year-old Rosa Chronik.
-Investigators allege that while he was ransacking the place, Rosa interrupted him, and in a panic Roche stabbed her to death and fled.
-This murder was Roche's first confirmed.
-Paul Pfeffer, on the other hand, was convicted of Bates' murder in January 1954, and he was sentenced to 20-years imprisonment.